Precise Determination of Pair Interactions from Pair Statistics of Many-Body Systems In and Out of Equilibrium: Applications of the inverse methodology to a diverse set of target systems

 and then extracted the corresponding targeted pair statistics $g_{2,T}(r)$ and $S_T(k)$.
 The distance, density and temperature are made dimensionless as $r/\sigma$, $\rho\sigma^2$ and $k_BT/\varepsilon$.
 Henceforth, we take $\varepsilon=1$, $\sigma=1$ and $k_B=1$.
 We call $v_{\text{LJ}}(r)$ the \textit{target-generating} potential, which we know is unique according to Henderson's theorem \cite{He74}.
+Importantly, $v_{\text{LJ}}(r)$ was only used to generate the target pair statistics.
+When applying the inverse algorithm, we treat the target pair statistics simply as given, without regard to the target-generating potential, and hence do not assume the functional form of the potential.
+On the contrary, the initial guess of the basis functions of any potential is obtained via statistical-mechanical theory, and these are subject to re-selection during the optimization procedure; see Appendix for details.
 The density and temperature chosen for the target system are $\rho=\rho_c=0.37$ and $T=1.1T_c=0.55$ \cite{Sm91,Li20}.
 A snapshot of the target system is shown in Fig. \ref{snapTarget}(a).
 This state point was chosen so that the critical scaling of the total correlation function (\ref{crit_h}) could be observed.
 We computed the correlation length to be $\xi=4.83$ and fitted the Lorentzian form (\ref{lorentz}) for the structure factor $S_T(k)$ in the range $0<k<0.5$ to find $S_T(0)=12.2$, which is clearly nonhyperuniform.
 We further remark that the effect of critical slowing down \cite{Bi92} is significant for simulations at this state point, requiring a relaxation time is two orders of magnitude larger than that for a typical dense Lennard-Jones liquid.